ShaniStaretz-ai/python-lec9-sep-25-24/README.md

      * optional parameters in the function:
        * key= A function to specify the sorting criteria(s)
        * reverse, boolean: list.sort(reverse=True)
+   * sorted - =newList=sorted(list)- returns a new list after the input list was sorted. the input list was not changed.
 ## Extra:

 1) Syntax shortcuts: